foobar26/openhab-addons/bundles/org.openhab.binding.dwdrainalarm/README.md

 ## Discovery

-You can get the current dbZ value for a given location and the max within a given radius around the location.
+You can get the current and prediction dbZ value for a given location plus the max within a given radius around the location.
 By this it is possible to predict rain for a given area.
-Still to come: Predictive values for given location.

 ## Binding Configuration